flink-extended/ai-flow/docs/content/user_guide/high-availability.md

 ```
 Now you can see ```Notification master started``` on each node and the cluster of Notification Service is ready.

-### Configure AI Flow Server
+### Configure AIFlow Server
-By default the AI Flow contains an embedded Notification Service.
+By default the AIFlow contains an embedded Notification Service.
 In order to use the HA-cluster, you have to modify some configuration in ```aiflow_server.yaml``` and environment variables.
 Suppose you started Notification Service on node1, node2 and node3.
 1. conf[start_default_notification]: Turn off the default embedded Notification Service.
 ```text
 start_default_notification: False